Raphael40/Java-Course/05_project/02_MovieLibrary-class.md

 }
 ```

-Import BeforeEach and DisplayName at the top.
-We want to create an instance of `MovieLibrary` and `Movie` in our BeforeEach block:
+Import BeforeEach at the top.
+We want to create an instance of `MovieLibrary` and an empty `ArrayList` in our BeforeEach block.
+We need to pass our `ArrayList` into the `MovieLibrary` instance as an argument:

 ```
+import java.util.ArrayList;

 class MovieLibraryTest {

-    private MovieLibrary testMovieLibrary;
+    private MovieLibrary testMovieLibrary; // MovieLibrary instance
-    private Movie testMovie;

     @BeforeEach
     void setUp() {
+        ArrayList<Movie> moviesArrayList = new ArrayList<>(); // initialise ArrayList
-        testMovieLibrary = new MovieLibrary();
+        testMovieLibrary = new MovieLibrary(moviesArrayList); // initialise MovieLibrary instance with ArrayList }
-        testMovie = new Movie("test title", "test director", 5.0, 2021);
-    }

    @Test